The One Line That Hits

 Tendencies

-• You get frustrated when people have ideas without plans, or plans without follow-through.
+• You get frustrated by ideas with no plan, and plans with no follow-through.

-• You carry more responsibility than your role requires because you can see what needs doing.
+• You carry more responsibility than your role asks for, because you can see what needs doing.

 Strengths

-• You create momentum.
-In teams, in projects, in situations that felt stuck before you arrived.
+• You create momentum in teams and projects and situations that felt stuck before you walked in.

-• You hold long-term vision and daily details simultaneously without losing either.
+• You hold the long-term vision and the daily details at the same time without dropping either.

-• You inspire not just through ideas but through the credibility of having built things that work.
+• You inspire through ideas and through the credibility of having actually built things that work.

 Challenges

-• You take over projects that aren't yours because you can see how to do them better, and this erodes trust.
+• You take over projects that aren't yours because you can see how to do them better, and it wears down trust.

-• You sometimes build past the point of diminishing returns because stopping feels like quitting.
+• You build past the point of diminishing returns, because stopping feels too much like quitting.

-• You defer your own desires so consistently that you've lost track of what they are.
+• You defer your own wants so consistently that you've lost track of what they even are.

 How You Show Up

-You struggle to be present without being productive.
-A quiet evening together can feel like wasted time unless it's been deliberately scheduled.
-You need a partner who pulls you out of execution mode and into the moment.
-Who reminds you that love isn't a project.
-It's a condition.
-It doesn't need a roadmap.
+Being present without being productive is hard for you.
+A quiet evening can feel like wasted time unless it got deliberately scheduled.
+You need a partner who pulls you out of execution mode and into the moment, who reminds you that love is a condition, not a project, and it doesn't need a roadmap.

-When you're the one who's hurt, you don't break down.
-You build up.
-You throw yourself into work, into planning, into any forward motion that drowns out the feeling.
-The work becomes a wall.
-Learning to sit in the hurt without building around it is the bravest thing you'll ever do.
+When you're the one who got hurt, you don't break down, you build.
+You throw yourself into work, into planning, into any forward motion loud enough to drown out the feeling, and the work becomes a wall.
+Sitting in the hurt without building something around it is the bravest thing you'll ever do.

-But you need friends who value you when you're not producing.
+You need friends who value you on the days you're not producing anything.
 Who call to ask how you are, not to ask if you can help with something.
-The friendship that nourishes you is the one where you're allowed to show up empty-handed and still be welcome.
+The friendship that feeds you is the one where you can show up empty-handed and still be welcome.

 A Note For You

 You are not your output.
-You are the consciousness behind it.
-And that consciousness has been running on fumes for longer than you want to admit.
+You're the awareness behind it, and that awareness has been running on fumes longer than you'll admit.
 Feed it something that isn't achievement.
 Rest.
 Play.
-Purposelessness.
+Time with no point to it.

-The world benefits from what you build.
-But you benefit from remembering that you existed before the building started, and you'll exist after it stops.
+The world gets a lot out of what you build.
+You get something out of remembering that you were here before the building started and you'll be here after it stops.

-See what happens when Inspired Builder meets another type — where you click, where you clash, and what makes it work.
+See what happens when Inspired Builder meets someone else, where you click, where you clash, and what makes it work.

 Frequently Asked